OpenBCI/Documentation/docs/06Software/01-OpenBCISoftware/01-OpenBCI_GUI.md

 ![image](assets/SoftwareImages/OpenBCISoftware/GUI-V4-Screenshot.jpg)

 The OpenBCI GUI is OpenBCI's powerful software tool for visualizing, recording, and streaming data from the OpenBCI Boards.
-Data can be displayed in live-time, played back, saved to your computer in .txt format, as well as streamed in live-time to third-party softwares such as MATLAB.
+Data can be displayed in live-time, played back, saved to your computer in .txt format, as well as streamed in live-time to third-party software such as MATLAB.
 It can be launched as a standalone application or as a sketch from Processing (a Java-based programming language).
 In this guide, we will cover both scenarios.

 ## Hardware/Driver Setup for OpenBCI_GUI and OpenBCIHub